Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Preliminaries and Further Notation

 \subsection{Generic constants and general rules}

-Constants $C$ and $c$, depending only on $a_0$, $M$, $\delta$ and $\Sigma_0$, are always understood as large constants and small constants respectively, and may change line to line throughout this paper based on the algebraic rules: $C+C=C$, $CC=C$, $Cc=C$, etc. When there is no confusion, the dependence on $M$, $a_0$, $\delta$ and $\Sigma_0$ may always be suppressed.
-Once the constants $\veps_0(M)$ and $0<\delta<1/2$ in Theorems \ref{thm:MoraEstiAlmostScalarWave} and \ref{thm:EneAndMorEstiExtremeCompsNoLossDecayVersion2} are chosen and the choice of function $\chi_1(r)$ in \eqref{def:globalkerrcoord} defining the global Kerr coordinates is made, these constants can be made to be only dependent on $M$.
+Constants $C$ and $c$, depending only on $\veps_0$, $M$, $\delta$ and $\Sigma_0$, are always understood as large constants and small constants respectively, and may change value from term to term throughout this paper based on the algebraic rules: $C+C=C$, $CC=C$, $Cc\leq C$, etc. When there is no confusion, the dependence on $M$, $\veps_0$, $\delta$, and $\Sigma_0$ may always be suppressed.
+Once the constants $\veps_0$ and $0<\delta<1/2$ in Theorem \ref{thm:EneAndMorEstiExtremeCompsNoLossDecayVersion2} are chosen, these constants can be made to be only dependent on $M$.

-For any two functions $F$ and $G$, $F\lesssim G$ means that there exists a constant $C$ such that $F\leq CG$ holds everywhere. $F\sim G$ indicates that $F\lesssim G$ and $G\lesssim F$, and we say that $F$ \emph{is equivalent to} $G$.
+For any two functions $F_1$ and $F_2$, $F_1\lesssim F_2$ means that there exists a constant $C$ such that $F_1\leq CF_2$ holds everywhere. $F_1\sim F_2$ indicates that $F_1\lesssim F_2$ and $F_2\lesssim F_1$, and we say that $F_1$ \emph{is equivalent to} $F_2$.

-The standard Laplacian on unit $2$-sphere is denoted as $\triangle_{\mathbb{S}^2}$, and the volume form $d\sigma_{\mathbb{S}^2}$ on unit $2$-sphere is $\sin\theta d\theta d\phi^*$ or $\sin\theta d\theta d\phi$ depending on which coordinate system is used.
+The standard Laplacian on unit $2$-sphere is denoted as $\triangle_{\mathbb{S}^2}$, and the volume form $\di \sigma_{\mathbb{S}^2}$ on unit $2$-sphere is $\sin\theta \di \theta \di \phi^*$ or $\sin\theta \di \theta \di \phi$ depending on which coordinate system is used.

 Some cutoff functions will be used in this paper.
-Denote $\chi_R(r)$ to be a smooth cutoff function utilized in Section \ref{sect:MorawetzLarger} which is $1$ for $r\geq R$ and vanishes identically for $r\leq R-1$, and $\chi_0(r)$ a smooth cutoff function which equals to $1$ for $r\leq r_0$ and is identically zero for $r\geq r_1$, see Section \ref{sect:redshiftMoralargerall} for the choices of $r_0$ and $r_1$.
-The function $\chi$ is a smooth cutoff both to the future time and to the past time, which will be applied to the solution in the proof of Theorem \ref{thm:MoraEstiAlmostScalarWave}.
+Denote $\chi_R(r)$ to be a smooth cutoff function utilized in Section \ref{sect:MorawetzLarger} which is $1$ for $r\geq R$ and vanishes identically for $r\leq R-M$, and $\chi_0(r)$ a smooth cutoff function which equals $1$ for $r\leq r_0$ and is identically zero for $r\geq r_1$; see Section \ref{sect:redshiftMoralargerall} for the choices of $r_0$ and $r_1$.
+The function $\chi$ is a smooth cutoff both to the future time and to the past time, which will be applied to the solution in the proof of Theorem \ref{prop:MoraEstiAlmostScalarWave}.